PronovixOutlearn/outlearn-d8coder/modules/applying.md

 # Breadcrumbs That Work

+Non-working breadcrumbs will get consumed by birds.
+Working breadcrumbs are good for spiders, too.

 <!-- @link, "url" : "https://www.palantir.net/blog/d8ftw-breadcrumbs-work", "text" : "I have seen how effective the new breadcrumb system is", "title" : "D8FTW: Breadcrumbs That Work", "description" : "Breadcrumbs have long been the bane of every Drupal developer's existence.
 In simple cases, they work fine out of the box.
 Once you get even a little complex, though, they get quite unwieldy" -->

 <!-- @section -->

 # Custom page with menu item and custom access check

+Adding a custom access checker for a page needs a bit more work now.

 <!-- TODO: Publish this as a blogpost on pronovix.com and reuse the content from there -->
 <!-- @link, "url" : "https://github.com/boobaa/d7to8/blob/master/access.md", "text" : "I have learned how to create a custom access check service", "title" : "Custom access control to a page", "description" : "Display the user's name and email - but every user should be able to access only his/her own page" -->